eliep/truesay/README.md

 `-ml, --margin-left` | Left margin in pixel (default: `1`)

 ### Image format and resolution
-`truesay` has one mandatory parameter which is the path to an image.
+`truesay` has one mandatory parameter which is an image path.
 This path can be absolute or relative and must point to either an image file (*gif*, *jpg* or *png*) or a directory containing at least one image file.